vachooho/js-macosx/ImportingSystemFrameworks.md

     CFRelease(format);
 }
 ```
 We just logged the name and version of the host application in the system log file, from JavaScript.
-Cool huh?!
+Cool eh?!

 Here is more: one of many possible ways to convert CoreFoundation string into JavaScript string.
 ```